dguyhasnoname/k8s-day2-ops/grafana/dashboards/debug_k8s_by_dguyhasnoname/README.md

   enabled: true
 ```

+This dashboard:
-This dashboard show SLO and error budget for over all cluster/namespace and can help troubleshooting issue in k8s cluster at cluster, node and namespace level.
+- shows SLO and error budget for over all cluster/namespace
+- can help troubleshooting issue in k8s cluster at cluster, node and namespace level.

 Cluster SLO and error budget has been calculated based on control plane pods.
 Namespace SLO and error budget is based on all pods running in the namespace.